 Knowledge

 More knowledge is needed to make sand nourishment more effective and cost-efficient.
 So learning in practice is an important component of the Sand Decision.
 That means conducting pilot projects, monitoring and research, and using the results to inform new decisions.
-That was done until the end of 2020 in the research programme Coastal Genesis 2.0.
+That was done until the end of 2020 in the research programme Coastal Genesis 2.0 (Dutch).

 All data collected in the research programme have been available for everyone to download since the end of 2019.
 This means that scientists in the Netherlands and abroad have a wealth of information at their disposal.